malmarz/website/content/en/courses/350/django-basics/dev-process.md

 ---
 # Page title
-title: The Django Development Process
+title: Summary of Django Development Process

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
-linktitle: Django Development Process
+linktitle: Summary

 # Date page published
 date: 2021-03-23